-If you are considering joining a 200-hour yoga teacher training you can learn how yoga may be able to help people heal or reduce their lower back pain.
+If you are considering joining a 200 hour vinyasa and yin yoga teacher training in Bali you can learn how yoga may be able to help people heal or reduce their lower back pain.

 4 Ways Yoga May Help Heal Lower Back Pain

-Even once you have completed your 200-hour yoga teacher training and you start teaching, it’s important to remember that you are not a physiotherapist so if you do have a student with chronic lower back pain know your limits.
+Even once you have completed your 200 hour vinyasa yin yoga teacher training in Bali and you start teaching, it’s important to remember that you are not a physiotherapist so if you do have a student with chronic lower back pain know your limits.
 You can offer poses that may assist them but you are not a medical professional, so if you are unsure, advise them to seek professional treatment.
 If they already have a physiotherapist or medical practitioner that they are working with, they might be happy for you to call them and discuss possible ways in which yoga can be incorporated into their treatment plan.

 With this in mind, here are 4 Ways Yoga May Help Heal Lower Back Pain: